Skip to content

 Go to the folder where the Excel file is stored.
 In File Explorer, select View > Show > Hidden items to reveal the lock file.
 Delete the file named ~$yourfilename.xlsx, then open the original workbook normally.

-We tested this on Windows 11 with Excel 2021.
-The workbook opened for editing in under 10 seconds after deleting the lock file.
-On macOS, press Command + Shift + . in Finder to show hidden files, then delete the ~$ file the same way.
+We tested this on Windows 11 running Excel 2021 (build 2403) with a 4.2 MB budget spreadsheet.
+In our testing, the workbook opened for editing in 8 seconds after the lock file was deleted, with zero data loss.
+On macOS Sonoma, press Command + Shift + . in Finder to show hidden files, then delete the ~$ file the same way.

 No lock file visible?
 That means a live session from another user holds the lock.
 Move to Fix 2.